(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 *

-There are no specific instructions on how to prepare the vegetables, that’s for you to decide, we all have different ways of doing these things.
-However I would like to mention that if you are new to the delights of curly kale and cavolo nero, it is best to discard all the hard stuff (stems/ veins more than 1 mm thick).
-Though with both cauliflower and broccoli you can eat virtually all of it, including the thick stems, just cut those bits into smaller pieces so they cook in the same time.
+You’ll soon realise I am a big fan of curly kale and cavolo nero.
+When preparing these it is best to discard all the hard stuff (stems and veins more than 1 mm thick).
+But with cauliflower and broccoli you can eat virtually all of it, including the thick stems, just cut them into smaller pieces so they cook in the same time.

 Unless stated all the cooking is done on a mid-low heat.